waikoo/thrifty/README.md

 ## Getting Started

 1. Clone this project using your favorite method.
-2. Run either one of these commands:
+2. `cd thrifty` and run either one of these commands:
 ```bash
 npm i
 yarn add